-Magnetic susceptibility determinations on drill hole pulps continue to be collected at site to help determine a magnetite (Fe) resource.
-Davis Tube samples are being collected on a smaller drill hole sample population to help determine a consistent relationship with the magnetic susceptibility data.
-Specific gravity samples continue to be collected on representative mineralization and alteration types to assist with resource estimations.
-A new core logging and storage facility is being constructed at the site since the on-site lab facilities required using a large portion of the existing facility.
+Magnetic susceptibility determinations on drill hole pulps continue to be collected at site to determine a potential magnetite (Fe) resource.
+Davis Tube samples are being collected on a smaller drill hole sample population to determine a consistent relationship with the magnetic susceptibility data.
+Specific gravity samples continue to be collected on representative mineralization and alteration types to assist with the resource estimation.